 If your screening test results show that your baby may be at risk for certain birth defects, you may want to have some diagnostic tests.
 These tests can tell you for sure if your baby has or doesn’t have a birth defect.
 These tests include chorionic villus sampling and amniocentesis.

 Talk to your provider about these tests to decide if they’re right for you.

 If you’re older than 35, what can you do to help you have a healthy baby?

 Even if you’re younger than 35, doing these things before and during pregnancy can help you have a healthy pregnancy and a healthy baby:

 - Get a preconception checkup.
 This is a medical checkup to help make sure you’re healthy before you get pregnant.
-At your checkup, talk to your provider about your family health history, vaccinations you need and medicines you take.
+At your checkup, talk to your provider about your overall health, lifestyle and concerns about being able to get pregnant.
+Also talk to your provider about your family health history, vaccinations you need and medicines you take.
 Your family health history is a record of any health conditions and treatments that you, your partner and everyone in your families have had.
 It helps your provider spot any health conditions that run in your family that may affect your pregnancy.
 Vaccinations can help protect you from certain diseases.

 - Get treatment for any health conditions you have, like diabetes, high blood pressure and depression.
 Make sure your provider knows about any medicine you take for these conditions.
 You may need to change to a medicine that’s safer during pregnancy.

 - Take a multivitamin with 400 micrograms of folic acid each day.
 Folic acid is a vitamin that every cell in your body needs for healthy growth and development.
 Taking folic acid before and during early pregnancy can help prevent birth defects in your baby’s brain and spine called neural tube defects and birth defects in your baby’s mouth called cleft lip and cleft palate.